-A Burglar’s Guide to the City was a New York Times-bestseller for two months, and, in 2016, was optioned for television by CBS Studios.
-According to Amazon.com, it was one of their “Best Books of 2016.”
+A Burglar’s Guide to the City was a New York Times-bestseller for two consecutive months, and, in 2016, was optioned for television by CBS Studios.
+According to Amazon.com, A Burglar’s Guide was one of their “Best Books of 2016.”

 [All images courtesy of the U.S. Library of Congress, with the exception of the fault map, which is courtesy of the California Division of Mines and Geology.]